Im-Heisenberg/flightAndSearchService/readme.md

 # Welcome to Flights Service
+## Pre requisite
+- you should have MySql setup at your local machine
 ## Project Setup
 - clone the project on your local
 - Execute `npm install` on the same path as of your root directory of teh downloaded project